Advanced Study Program

 Each semester 30 to 40 talented individuals come to MIT to take classes in a non-matriculating, non-degree program and participate in a world-renowned learning community.
 They come to gain the knowledge and skills needed to advance their careers and to take innovative ideas and practices back to their employers.
 They are admitted based on their academic and professional background and recommendations.
 About half are full-time students; others take one or two courses per semester.
 The cultural mix is rich: more than half the students come from abroad and 65 percent work in engineering and technical fields.

 Advanced Study Program fellows are enrolled as MIT graduate students with full privileges.
 They plan their own academic experience that may include courses from MITís five schools.
 Some students also arrange research opportunities with faculty.
 Fellows earn grades, MIT credit, and an Advanced Study Program certificate by completing their program.
-A rolling admission process facilitates planning.
-Prospective fellows, who may apply up to nine months before the fall or spring semester begins, are typically notified of acceptance within six weeks after application materials are completed.

 The MIT Experience